KeyMaster9/Project-C/README.md

 # Quick Start

+This project has been hosted so you don't have to setup the project.
+You can access this [here](https://keymaster9.github.io/Project-C/).\
+However, if you wish to run the application manually the instructions are below.\

 In order to get started with this project quickly.
 You will need to have Node LTS installed which you can install [here](https://nodejs.org/en/).
 After installing and setting up Node on your machine, open the root to this project up in a terminal and run the following command: `npm i`.
 This will install all of the project dependencies into your machine. \
 After Installing these dependences you are able to run the command `npm start` in order to run the app.
-You are then able to view the project in your browser at [http://localhost:3000](http://localhost:3000).
+You are then able to view the project in your browser at [http://localhost:3000](http://localhost:3000).\

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:\

-### `npm start`
+### `npm run start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.